 Millions of older Americans fall every year.
 Just how severe is the problem?
 The CDC determined that in 2013 alone, U.S. emergency rooms treated 2.5 million nonfatal senior falls resulting in 734,000 hospitalizations.
 Common fall-related injuries include lacerations, hip fractures and head traumas.
 Unfortunately, these injuries can not only detrimentally impact your aging loved one's mobility and independence, but can also increase the risk of premature death.

 In addition to injuries from falls, seniors also suffer from another troubling phenomenon: fear of falling.
-Even seniors who survive falls with no injury can develop fear of falling, leading to limited activities and loss of strength and flexibility.
+Even seniors who survive falls with no injury can develop a fear of falling, leading to limited activities and loss of strength and flexibility.
 Unfortunately, this becomes a vicious cycle: the corresponding decrease in physical fitness may actually increase the risk of actual falls.